 Bin Management

-When you enter the item on a sale, you can specify the bin to pull the item from based on available quantities.
-This helps warehouse employees know exactly where to go to find the quantity of items they need when picking and fulfilling an order.
+Tracking items by bins can help organize item receiving and simplify item picking to fulfill orders, among other inventory processes.
+When you receive a purchase order, you can choose the bins in which to put the items.
+Bin Management enables you to track the stock levels of items that you put away in bins.
+When you enter an item on a sale, you can specify the bin to pull the item from based on available quantities.
+By specifying bins on orders, warehouse operators know where to go to pick the quantity of items when fulfilling an order.
 They also know exactly what items need to be put away, or stocked, and where, after they are received from vendors.

 -

-Bin Management – A basic means of tracking inventory in bins.
+Bin Management β A basic means of tracking inventory in bins.
 This feature requires that you associate bins with items before you can use bins on transactions.
 This feature does not allow using bins with serialized and lot numbered items or on a per-location basis.

 -

-Advanced Bin / Numbered Inventory Management – An enhanced version of tracking bins, including for serial numbered and lot numbered items and on a per-location basis.
+Advanced Bin / Numbered Inventory Management β An enhanced version of tracking bins, including serial numbered and lot numbered items and on a per-location basis.
 Using this feature, you are not required to pre-associate bins with items to use bins on transactions.
 Also, you can associate bins with serialized and lot numbered items or use bins on a per-location basis.

 Putting Away Items in Bins

-To put away an item immediately, you can edit the quantities placed in each bin.
-If you set the Use Preferred Bin on Item Receipts preference, all items are placed in the preferred bin for that location by default.
+Items that you already associate with bins on an item receipt or inventory adjustment do not appear in a Bin Put-Away Worksheet.
+If you set the Use Preferred Bin on Item Receipts preference, all received items are placed in the preferred bin for that location by default.
+To put away an item later using a worksheet, set the quantity for the preferred bin to zero on the item receipt.

 Receiving with Bins